nanoframework/Home/README.md

 ## Repositories

+- [Samples](https://github.com/nanoframework/Samples) - this repo contains sample applications illustrating **nanoFramework** APIs and common use cases.

 - [nf-interpreter](https://github.com/nanoframework/nf-interpreter) - this repo contains the **nanoFramework** CLR, interpreter, target boards configuration and the build system.
 This is where everything required to build an image to be flashed into a device lives.

 - [nf-Community-Targets](https://github.com/nanoframework/nf-Community-Targets) - this repo contains target boards that are contributed by community members.
 You might find here _inspiration_ for your next board.

 - [lib-CoreLibrary](https://github.com/nanoframework/lib-CoreLibrary) - this repo contains the Base Class Library (Core library - mscorlib) that is used in developing C# applications.

+- [lib-nanoFramework.Hardware.Esp32](https://github.com/nanoframework/lib-nanoFramework.Hardware.Esp32) - this repo contains the nanoFramework.Hardware.Esp32 library that is used in developing C# applications for ESP32.

 - [lib-nanoFramework.Runtime.Events](https://github.com/nanoframework/lib-nanoFramework.Runtime.Events) - this repo contains the nanoFramework.Runtime.Events library that is used in developing C# applications.

 - [lib-nanoFramework.Runtime.Native](https://github.com/nanoframework/lib-nanoFramework.Runtime.Native) - this repo contains the nanoFramework.Runtime.Native library that is used in developing C# applications.

+- [lib-nanoFramework.Runtime.Sntp](https://github.com/nanoframework/lib-nanoFramework.Runtime.Sntp) - this repo contains the nanoFramework.Runtime.Sntp library that is used in developing C# applications.

+- [lib-nanoFramework.System.Net](https://github.com/nanoframework/lib-nanoFramework.System.Net) - this repo contains the nanoFramework.System.Net library that is used in developing C# applications with networking capabilities.

 - [lib-Windows.Devices.Adc](https://github.com/nanoframework/lib-Windows.Devices.Adc) - this repo contains the Windows.Devices.Adc library that is used in developing C# applications.